Antima99/Face-detection-machine-learning-using-openCV/README.md

-- 👋 Hi, I’m @Antima99
+- 👋 Hi, I’m @Durgesh_singh
-- 👀 I’m interested in javascript, python
+- 👀 I’m interested in web development, blockchain, IOT
-- 🌱 I’m currently  trying all apparently
+- 🌱 I’m currently trying react.js, node.js , typescript, javascript, python etc.
-- 💞️ I’m looking to collaborate on python
-- 📫 How to reach me @abhinavids
+- 📫 How to reach me at instagram @abhinavids

 <!---
 Antima99/Antima99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.